Consumer Debt Statistics

 (Pew Research Center)

-Northwestern Mutual discovered that the average personal debt in 2018 had jumped for $1,000 yea-on-year.
-Consumer credit statistics reveal that Americans owed an average of $37,000 in 2017.
-These figures show that even though paying off debt is a priority among US consumers, their personal indebtedness keeps growing.
-Plus, the percentage of people that carry no debt has dropped to 23% from 27% in 2017.
-Meaning, not only the US personal debt is growing, but also more Americans have it.
+Northwestern Mutual discovered that the average personal debt had dropped from just over $38,000 in 2018 to $29,800 in 2019 to $26,621 in 2020.
+These consumer credit statistics show that the priority to pay off debt and their plan has worked out for US consumers.
+However, the percentage of people that carry no debt has slightly dropped to 26% from 27% in 2017.
+Meaning, even though US personal debt is dropping overall, slightly more Americans have it.

-About 25% of the US consumer debt in 2018 came from credit card balances.
-This segment jumped by 6% from 19% in 2017, reveal the consumer credit statistics.
-Education debt and car loans had respective contributions of 6% and 7%.
+Over a fifth of the US consumer debt in 2020 came from credit card balances.
+This segment dropped since 2018 when it stood at 25%, reveal the consumer credit statistics.
+Education debt and car loans had respective contributions of 5% and 8%.

 11. The ratio of debt payments to household income decreased between 2001 and 2016.

-14. Almost 90% of couples with children carry some type of consumer debt.
+14. 90.3% of couples with children carry some type of consumer debt.

-More precisely, 88.8% of couples with at least one child are indebted.
-Single parents with children are in a similar situation, with about 80.1% carrying debt.
+Single parents with children are in a similar situation, with about 75.1% carrying debt.
 Families without children, on average, carry less debt due to the lack of extra child-related expenses.
+So, 77.5% of couples without children owe money.
+71.2% of singles without children and younger than 55 are indebted, while the figure for those over 55 stands at 59.7%.

 US Consumer Debt Statistics by Credit Score